zopefoundation/Zope/docs/operation.rst

 site and read some documentation.
 The Zope Documentation section is a good place to start.
 You can access it at https://zope.readthedocs.io/

 Troubleshooting
 ---------------

-- This version of Zope requires Python 2.6.4 or better.
+- This version of Zope requires Python 2.7 or better.
   It will *not* run with Python 3.x.

-- The Python you run Zope with *must* have threads compiled in, which is the case for a vanilla build.
-Warning: Zope will not run with a Python version that uses ``libpth``.
-You *must* use ``libpthread``.

 - To build Python extensions you need to have Python configuration information available.
 If your Python comes from an RPM you may